On the Advanced Settings page, you can configure settings for a variety of the Zscaler service's features.

 Enforce Surrogate IP Authentication: Some Windows 8 Metro apps use Internet Explorer as their user agent but do not support cookies or redirects, so the service does not allow traffic to these sites.
 Enable this option to allow the service to use the user-to-device mappings to apply the appropriate user policies to the traffic of the top Windows 8 Metro apps.
 The Surrogate IP feature must be enabled.

 Enable Policy For Unauthenticated Traffic: For policies where you can specify users and departments in the criteria, the Zscaler service enables you to specify whether you want a rule to apply if the user traffic is unauthenticated.
 You must turn on this feature here if you want this option to appear when configuring your policy rules.
-Note that any rule that applies to unauthenticated traffic must apply to all locations; you cannot apply a rule to unauthenticated traffic and select particular locations.
-See How do I configure policy for unauthenticated traffic?
+Any rule that applies to unauthenticated traffic must apply to all locations; you cannot apply a rule to unauthenticated traffic and select particular locations.
+To learn more, see How do I configure the policy for unauthenticated traffic?

 This option, enabled by default, allows the Zscaler service to enforce configured policies on tunneled HTTP traffic that is sent via a CONNECT method request.
 For example, with this feature enabled, if the service receives a CONNECT request to www.cnn.com:80, the service will apply the configured web policies to HTTP traffic that it forwards to www.cnn.com.
 If this option is disabled, then the service will not apply the policies to the traffic to www.cnn.com.